stulp/dmpbbo/tutorial/dmp_bbo.md

 * Running multiple optimizations in parallel, one for each DOF of the DMP
 * Using rollouts with a Task/TaskSolver instead of a CostFunction
-* Allowing the optimization to be run one update at a time, instead of in a loop

 <a name="sec_parallel_optimization"></a>